-1 n Composition 11 1301 1 11 None Junior Composition teaches students to explore and express what it means to be active participants in developing communication and expressing themselves in God-honoring ways.
+T 1 1 Composition 10 1201 1 10 Composition 9 Sophomore Composition teaches students to express themselves with truth, clarity, and beauty by helping them differentiate diverse styles of writing.
+Additionally, students engage with grammatical concepts in order to apply them practically to writing.
+Students learn and practice effective writing techniques as they discover the blessing of language and how it can be used in their role in God's kingdom.
+Students may be required to purchase a novel for this course.
+Composition 11 1301 1 11 None Junior Composition teaches students to explore and express what it means to be active participants in developing communication and expressing themselves in God-honoring ways.
 Students develop effective and ethical composition skills and apply varied strategies for successful public speaking to different audiences.
-Contemporary Voices 1421 1 9-12 None Contemporary Voices is an elective course that invites students to discover and discern competing voices in order to express their own voice that reflects Biblical truth.
-Through the study of novels, short stories, poetry, plays, and comic books, students analyze character, setting, conflict, and structure in order to broaden the understanding of multi- genre literature.
-By exploring how contemporary literature promotes a variety of perspectives on culture, society, and the self, students observe, appreciate, and articulate the human experience through written and spoken reflections.
 Dramatic Arts 1431 1 9-12 None In Dramatic Arts, students engage with various forms of dramatic literature and performance.
-Through discussion, presentation, and hands- on activities, students strengthen their acting and public speaking skills.
+Through discussion, presentation, and hands-on activities, students strengthen their acting and public speaking skills.
 While creating scenes and studying theatre's historical development, students recognize the artistry of our Creator and the call to use performance to point others to Him.
 Film Study 1426 1 10-12 None Film Studies is an elective course that invites students to examine their understanding of the film arts, develop an awareness of the technical and aesthetic aspects of film, and discern how these stories can reinforce and oppose God's story.
 Through reading, discussion, and evaluation of films viewed in class, students engage and interact with these stories through written and spoken reflections.
 Introduction to Literature 1111 1 9 None In Introduction to Literature, students analyze literature from a variety of genres, cultures, time periods, and perspectives in order to respond to it in an authentically Christian way and to evaluate its impact on the world.
 They discover more about who they are and their roles in God's kingdom and how to express themselves with truth, clarity, and beauty as they respond to the stories of others.
+Students may be required to purchase additional novels for this course.
+Modern Literature 1422 1 9-12 None Modern Literature is an elective course that explores a variety of genres of literature in order to compare what our current culture expresses to biblical truth.
+In order to prepare for post high school conversations and encounters, students will use literary lenses to read, analyze, and discuss texts focused on relevant topics.
+Written and spoken assessments will prompt students to delve into what it means to love God and love people as they understand literary devices and discern topics from a Christian worldview.
 Non-Fiction Literature & Composition 1411 1 11-12 None In Non-fiction Literature and Composition, students make practical applications to real-world situations by reading, writing, and analyzing informational texts and real-life documents, focusing on clarity, audience, and purpose, while reflecting Christ in their communication.
 World Literature 1211 1 10-12 None Stories have been with us since God made humans a part of His grand plan, and these narratives come from every culture.
 World Literature exposes students to literature from a variety of cultures and eras and uses narrative to teach them to appreciate others, themselves, and God's world.
 Students become familiar with the historical values of world cultures and examine literary techniques found within the stories of His people.